AndrewWrites/Technical_Writing_Portfolio/Internal Guides/readme.md

-This folder contains guides written for internal use.
+This folder contains guides, or excerpts from guides, written for internal use.
+Most of these guides were written during my time in Customer Support both as a Support Engineer and as Program Manager.